 County: DA's access restricted; full-time assistant resigns

 Oct.
-5—SOMERSET, Pa. — While facing criminal charges, District Attorney Jeffrey Thomas' access to his office — and the courthouse itself — is now restricted, county officials confirmed Tuesday.
+6—SOMERSET, Pa. — While facing criminal charges, District Attorney Jeffrey Thomas' access to his office — and to the courthouse itself — is now restricted, county officials confirmed Tuesday.

-And because he is charged with a felony in Pennsylvania, he is not permitted to access the Commonwealth Law Enforcement Network — a database for law enforcement officials that catalogs criminal record histories, abuse orders, drivers license numbers and other criminal justice information, Barbera said.
+And because he is charged with a felony in Pennsylvania, he is not permitted to access the Commonwealth Law Enforcement Assistance Network — a database for law enforcement officials that catalogs criminal record histories, abuse orders, driver's license numbers and other criminal justice information, Barbera said.

 That means if Thomas wants to enter his office, he must be supervised by another staff member, the board said.